 Fringe Benefits Tax (FBT) is required to be paid by employers who provide non-cash benefits to their staff.
-Accurate FBT reporting is something that is consistently on the ATO’s compliance program.
+Understanding Fringe Benefits Tax and accurate FBT reporting is something that is consistently on the ATO’s compliance program.
 Continue reading to learn more about why FBT reporting is on the ATO’s radar so frequently.

 FBT is calculated on the taxable value of the benefits that have been provided to employees.
 Types of benefits employers must pay FBT on include vehicles for private use, discounted loans with a low or no rate of interest, paying an employee’s membership to a gym and entertainment perks such as free tickets to concerts and providing food and drink, accommodation or travel in connection with the entertainment.

-The ATO is focusing on occasions where taxpayers avoid or delay payment of tax by non-lodgment of their FBT return.
+The ATO is focusing on occasions where taxpayers avoid or delay payment of tax by non-lodgement of their FBT return.